 Many of the concepts and some of the language in this policy are derived from content on the Association on Higher Education and Disability's website, and their guidance, Supporting Accommodation Requests: Guidance on Documentation Practices, April 2012.

 II.
 Disability Services Coordinator

-The A & W Coordinator is the DRC Coordinator ("Coordinator") for the School of Law and implements this policy.
+The Assistant Director for Accessibility and Wellness is the DRC Coordinator ("Coordinator") for the School of Law and implements this policy.

 III.
 Confidentiality